 Antiretroviral therapy, e-health and neuroelectric biomarkers

-Professor Julian Gold from the Albion Centre in Australia presented an update on The Lighthouse Project.
+Professor Julian Gold from the Albion Centre in Australia presented The Lighthouse Project.
 This project studies antiretroviral therapy for ALS.
 At the moment, a phase IIa study is set up is starting to test safety and tolerability of Triumeq, a combination of three antiretroviral drugs.
 Lighthouse II will have an innovated trial design, selecting patients using the ENCALS survival model, which hasn’t been used before.
 In the future, the effect of Triumeq on retrovirus HERV-K, ALS-FRS-R slope, and survival will be studied.